 Generation

-Generation Additions and Retirements
+Generation Updates

 All existing generation plants are retained from the SSWG start cases.
 Future generation resources will be added to the SSWG start cases using information from the Resource Integration and Online Operations – Interconnection Services (RIOO-IS) online system if the requirements from Planning Guide Section 6.9(1) are met.
 The RIOO-IS database will be used as the reference for the status of the future generation.